nordnet/cordova-hot-code-push/README.md

 ```

 Available events are:
-- `chcp_updateIsReadyToInstall` - send when new release was successfully loaded and ready to be installed.
+- `chcp_updateIsReadyToInstall` - sent when new release was successfully loaded and ready to be installed.
-- `chcp_updateLoadFailed` - send when plugin couldn't load update from the server.
+- `chcp_updateLoadFailed` - sent when plugin couldn't load update from the server.
 Error details are attached to the event.
-- `chcp_nothingToUpdate` - send when we successfully loaded application config from the server, but there is nothing new is available.
+- `chcp_nothingToUpdate` - sent when we successfully loaded application config from the server, but there is nothing new is available.
 - `chcp_beforeInstall` - sent when an update is about to be installed.
-- `chcp_updateInstalled` - send when update was successfully installed.
+- `chcp_updateInstalled` - sent when update was successfully installed.
-- `chcp_updateInstallFailed` - send when update installation failed.
+- `chcp_updateInstallFailed` - sent when update installation failed.
 Error details are attached to the event.
-- `chcp_nothingToInstall` - send when there is nothing to install.
+- `chcp_nothingToInstall` - sent when there is nothing to install.
 Probably, nothing was loaded before that.
+- `chcp_beforeAssetsInstalledOnExternalStorage` - sent when plugin is about to start installing bundle content on the external storage.
-- `chcp_assetsInstalledOnExternalStorage` - send when plugin successfully copied web project files from bundle onto the external storage.
+- `chcp_assetsInstalledOnExternalStorage` - sent when plugin successfully copied web project files from bundle on the external storage.
 Most likely you will use it for debug purpose only.
 Or even never.
-- `chcp_assetsInstallationError` - send when plugin couldn't copy files from bundle onto the external storage.
+- `chcp_assetsInstallationError` - sent when plugin couldn't copy files from bundle on the external storage.
 If this happens - plugin won't work.
 Can occur when there is not enough free space on the device.
 Error details are attached to the event.

 Now it is time for small example.
 Lets say that you have an `index.js` file, which is included in the header of your `index.html` page.